jankoeh/LD50/README.md

 LD50
 ====

-A simple tool to visualize radiation damage in humans. - Toying around with pyQt and matplotlib.
+A simple tool to visualize radiation damage in humans. - Toying around with pyQt.

 Purpose
 -------